mlrun/mlrun/docs/data-prep/ingest-data-fs.md

 data-types of the features and listing the entities that are involved.
 Options belonging to this type are `Entities`, `Features` and `Index`.
 The `InferOptions` class has the `InferOptions.schema()` function which returns a value containing all the options of this type.
--  Stats/preview: Ths related to calculating statistics and generating a preview of the actual data in the dataset.
+-  Stats/preview: This related to calculating statistics and generating a preview of the actual data in the dataset.
 Options of this type are `Stats`, `Histogram` and `Preview`.

 The `InferOptions class` has the following values:<br>